{\Sigma}-dual Rickart modules: -dual-Rickart modules

-\begin{corollary} Let $M$ be an $R$-module such that $M$ is generator in $Mod$-$R$.
-If the ring $R$ is semisimple then the $R$-module $M$ is a $\Sigma$-dual Rickart. \end{corollary} \begin{proof} Since $M$ is a generator in $Mod$-$R$ and the ring $R$ is semisimple.
-So from \cite[Corollary 2.5]{TET}, $M$ is cohereditary $R$-module.
-It is well known that a semisimple ring $R$ is a Noetherin ring.
-Therefore by the proposition \ref{S2.6}, $M$ is a $\Sigma$-dual Rickart module. \end{proof}

-\begin{proposition} If a module $M$ is a generator in $\sigma[M]$ and cohereditary, then $M$ is a $\Sigma$-dual Rickart module in $\sigma[M]$. \end{proposition} \begin{proof} Let a module $M$ be a generator in $\sigma[M]$ and cohereditary.
-Then from \cite[Proposition 2.4]{TET}, the module $M$ is a semisimple.
-Hence $M$ is a $\Sigma$-dual Rickart module. \end{proof} Recall that, for $R$-modules $M$ and $N$, the module $N$ is said to be a (finitely) $M$-cogenerated if there exists a monomorphism $N\rightarrow M^{\Lambda}$ for every non-empty arbitrary index set $\Lambda$ ($N\rightarrow M^{(\mathcal{I})}$ for every finite subset $\mathcal{I}$ of $\Lambda$) (see \cite{Anderson} and \cite{RWF}).
-Now, we generalize the concept of $M$-cogenerated modules as strongly $M$-cogenerated modules.
+\begin{proposition} If $X$ is an $A$-module such that $X^{(\Lambda)}$ is an endoregular module for every arbitrary index set $\Lambda$, then $X$ is a {\it $\Sigma$-d-Rickart} module. \begin{proof} The proof is clear from (Proposition 2.3, \cite{RRER}). \end{proof} \end{proposition} ~\\ Let $X$ and $N$ be $A$-modules.
+Then, $N$ is called an $X$-$cogenerated$ module if there exists a monomorphism from $N$ to $X^{\Lambda}$ for every non-empty index set $\Lambda$ and $N$ is called a $finitely$ $X$-$cogenerated$ module if there exists a monomorphism from $N$ to $X^{\mathcal{I}}$ for every finite subset $\mathcal{I}$ of $\Lambda$ (see \cite{Anderson} and \cite{RWF}).
+Now, we generalize the concept of $X$-cogenerated modules as strongly $X$-cogenerated modules.\\